disorderlylabs/xhca/writing/xhca-system.md

 ### Mapping across the divide

+From the biological perspective we are interested in loading gene expression matrices, cell annotations, and possibly gene annotations.
+Included in the cell annotations would be cluster labels or cell types.
+The storage system would then need to decide how should the data be stored to optimize offline pushdowns or data traversal during data access.
+This might mean that gene expression matrices for cluster representatives are co-located, or gene expression matrices for clusters are uniformly sharded, or gene expression matrices are striped across smart drives based on content (so that each smart drive has an equal share of actual values).
+Maybe the storage system will want to store materialized views for a "hot" subset of queries, or maybe the storage system will want to co-locate cells by cell type.
+Additionally, the storage system may want to shuffle data based on workload patterns.

 ## Computation

 ### Outside of the storage system

+Biological applications may be interested in doing "local" computation over gene expression matrices, such as running their own clustering analysis.
+In these cases, clients may want to update annotations for cells or genes.

 ### Inside of the storage system

+It may be possible for the storage system to improve compute efficiency by running offline transformations on the data in the background.
+Then, when compute needs to happen, such as clustering analysis or some other vectorizable computations, the data can be streamed out of the storage system in a format that is packed and minimal.

 ### Queries

+For a prototype system, we are interested in providing a system that can be queried by biologists.
+Queries should be serviced at "interactive" speeds, which means that the storage system should act as a "pile" system that takes data dumps, processes them in the background, and then is able to serve queries with data in the necessary format.
+Alternatively, this may mean that the storage system should provide initial results or sub-sampled results and stream the results to a user or shuffle data to minimize data access latency.
+This will essentially rely on the tuning knob: should we optimize data for access at time of ingest (eager), or should we do optimization at query or data access time to make subsequent executions of the query or data access extremely fast (lazy).

 ## Storage